-When the original dimensions of Eloise Butler Wildflower Garden were determined in 1907 the area was an unfenced portion of Glenwood Park (now named Theodore Wirth Park).
-Eloise Butler and her fellow botany teachers concentrated their efforts on an area of woodland hills surrounding a rare tamarack swamp.
-It was not until the 1940s when Martha Crone was curator that the idea was first generated of adding an upland oak savanna environment to the Garden.
+When the original dimensions of Eloise Butler Wildflower Garden were determined in 1907 the entire area was a portion of Glenwood Park (now named Theodore Wirth Park).
+Eloise Butler and her fellow botany teachers concentrated their efforts on a rare tamarack swamp.
+Within a few years adjacent hillsides and an open meadow to the North were added, enlarging the Garden's space to between 20 and 25 acres.
+It was not until the 1940s when Martha Crone was Curator that the idea was first generated of adding an upland oak savanna environment to the Garden.

 The prairie garden becomes colorful in midsummer when the spring flowers have gone and the shade in the woodland is so dense that very few plants will bloom there.

 Aside from the graveled trails leading to all parts of the area and a number of settees conveniently placed, it is kept as natural as any native prairie.”
 (6)

 In 1951 Odell requested toilet facilities and mosquito control.
 (7) Odell had been to Tucson and visited a garden there that had modern toilet facilities and said if a small city like that could provide facilities certain Minneapolis could “go them one better.”
 These were not provided either.
 Mosquitoes were always a problem.
 Martha Crone once replied to Theodore Wirth “I wish to offer my apologies for the ill manners of my mosquitoes, they are rather difficult to train as each one lives only a short time” (8).
 By the early 1950s, the Park Board was already hesitant of using DDT to control them.